 He refused to eat outside the mission.
 He destroyed all letters of commendation.
 He formally renounced the honorary Doctor of Divinity that Brown University had given him in 1823 by writing a letter to the American Baptist Magazine.
 He gave all his private wealth (about $6,000) to the Baptist Board.
 He asked that his salary be reduced by one quarter and promised to give more to missions himself.
 In October, 1828 he built a hut in the jungle some distance from the Moulmein mission house and moved in on October 24, 1828, the second anniversary of Ann’s death, to live in total isolation.

-He wrote in one letter home to Ann's relatives: "My tears flow at the same time over the forsaken grave of my dear love and over the loathsome sepulcher of my own heart."22 He had a grave dug beside the hut and sat beside it contemplating the stages of the body's dissolution.
+He wrote in one letter home to Ann’s relatives: “My tears flow at the same time over the forsaken grave of my dear love and over the loathsome sepulcher of my own heart” (Ibid., 388).
+He had a grave dug beside the hut and sat beside it contemplating the stages of the body’s dissolution.
 He ordered all his letters in New England destroyed on condition of returning a legal document his sister needed.
 He retreated for forty days alone further into the Tiger-infested jungle, and wrote in one letter than he felt utter spiritual desolation.
-"God is to me the Great Unknown.
-I believe in him, but I find him not.23
+“God is to me the Great Unknown.
+I believe in him, but I find him not (Ibid., 391.).

 And you recall that it was 1831 — the next year — when he experienced the great outpouring of spiritual interest across the land.
 Is that a coincidence?
 Or was that a God-ordained pattern for spiritual breakthrough in a dark and unreached place?

 If we had time we would tell of his remaining sufferings and joys.
 He married Sarah Boardman, a missionary widow, on April 10, 1834, eight years after Ann died.
 They had eight children.
 Five survived childhood.
 She was a gifted partner and knew the language better than any but himself.